-During bird migration season, how can you help the birds avoiding to collide with your windows?
+How can you help the birds avoiding to collide with your windows?

-Please draw blinds, curtains and/or shades in your apartment and lobbies.
+Please draw blinds, curtains and shades in your apartment and lobbies.
 Please make the windows visible to birds and you will help saving their lives.

 Draw streaks with a highlighter (you will not see it but the birds will) or with a bar soap and after the migration, it can be easily washed out.